FAQ for Electronic Resources in the Network Zone

 What kind of analysis tools can we use for collection comparison?

 The Overlap Analysis tool now allows users to analyze collections in both the IZ and NZ.
-This documentation and video discuss and demo the Overlap analysis for NZ and IZ electronic collections:
+You can read the Overlap Analysis documentation and watch a video showing Overlap Analysis for NZ and IZ content.

-How would Analytics reports work for NZ e-collections, such as title counts and other data points gathered for surveys like IPEDS?
+How would Analytics reports work for NZ e-collections, such as title counts gathered for the IPEDS and ACRL surveys?

-We have the program PALS developed for e-resources counts for IPEDS, which includes IZ and NZ information.
+We have the programs PALS developed for e-resources counts for IPEDS, which includes IZ and NZ information.
 If you did not receive your spreadsheet June 30th, please put in a ticket.
-More details are here: https://mlpp.pressbooks.pub/ipeds/chapter/digital-title-counts/

 Can COUNTER data be harvested using SUSHI for collections in the Network Zone?

-Ex Libris documentation states that each institution can be assigned a separate subscriber for harvesting COUNTER data as a consortium.
+Ex Libris' SUSHI documentation states that each institution can be assigned a separate subscriber for harvesting COUNTER data as a consortium.

 Are electronic collection-level bibliographies visible or suppressed?